ricecake/jabberwocky/Readme.md

 agent - runs the agent
 sign - used to sign a custom script, and upload to the cluster client - used to query the server cluster

+Authentication:
+ provide a set of options
+ fixed credentials - creds in config proxy auth - if the proxy says you're okay... url based - pass the credentials to a url as http basic, and if get 200, it's good openid? would need to be traditional flow, not spa only a handful of endpoints to support stretch

+ basic notion is that we should be able to have the system accept a handful of auth options, and then do the right thing. the ui is basically dumb